-The Aylesbury Estate is one of the most ambitious regeneration projects in Europe and our largest project to date, with 3,500 new homes, which is being delivered in partnership with Southwark Council and the Creation Trust.
+The Aylesbury Estate is one of our most ambitious regeneration projects and our largest project to date, with 3,500 new homes, being delivered in partnership with Southwark Council and the Creation Trust.

 At a glance

-Construction of the new homes is anticipated to start in 2018 and the entire regeneration project is expected to finish in 2036.
+Demolition for the first phase of new homes began in 2017.
+The entire regeneration project is expected to finish in 2032.

 - Architects: HTA, Hawkins Brown, Mae Architects

 About Aylesbury Estate, Southwark